Hong Kong Street Art is something I had read about, but it was not something that I went looking out for. It came to me as I walked around the city.

 On my Kowloon exploration, I loved this long mural in pastel colors outside the bird market.
 The mural is the most beautiful part of this market.

-On a walk around the downtown Hong Kong, I found these lovely sculptures – yes, right on the streets – contributing to Hong Kong Street Art.
+On a walk around downtown, I found these lovely sculptures – yes, right on the streets.

 Hong Kong City Hall Memorial Garden & Shrine